SCENE 01 / DOCUMENTARIES DOCUSERIES

 Can you help with research and subject access?

 Yes.
-Our fixers and researchers assist with subject identification, expert sourcing, location research, and facilitating access to individuals, communities, and institutions throughout Peru.
+Our fixers and researchers help find subjects, source experts, research locations, and open access to people, communities, and institutions across Peru.

 What crew configurations do you offer for documentaries?

-We scale crews to match your documentary's needs—from solo shooters for intimate observational work to full camera, sound, and lighting crews for structured interviews and premium productions.
+We scale crews to fit your documentary's needs.
+A solo shooter can cover intimate observational work, while larger camera, sound, and lighting teams handle structured interviews and premium shoots.

 Do you provide translation and interpretation services?

 Yes.
-We provide professional interpreters for interviews, on-set translators, and coordinate with subtitle and dubbing services for international distribution.
+We provide professional interpreters for interviews, on-set translators, and subtitle and dubbing services for global distribution.

 Can you help source Peruvian archives and footage?

-We assist with archive research across Peruvian national archives, regional collections, and cultural institution libraries.
-Our team helps with rights clearances and footage acquisition.
+We help with archive research across Peru's national archives, regional collections, and cultural institution libraries.
+Our team also handles rights clearances and footage sourcing.

 How do you handle sensitive documentary subjects?

-Our experienced documentary crews understand the importance of building trust with subjects.
-We provide discrete crew configurations, secure handling of sensitive materials, and appropriate security measures when needed.
+Our skilled documentary crews know that trust with subjects matters.
+We offer discreet crew setups, secure handling of sensitive materials, and the right security measures when needed.

 Related Services